rsdoiel/antenna/socal_north.md

 date: 2023-11-08, from: The Occidental News (Occidental College Student Newspaper)

 <p>From what began as an effort to get rid of an excess of clothes, accessories and knickknacks, Pattye&#8217;s Closet II on N. Avenue 50 has grown into an oasis for vintage lovers.
-After falling in love with vintage as a child in Mexico, owner Renee Davila said she amassed quite a collection of things that [&#8230;]</p>
+After falling in love with vintage as a child in Mexico, owner Renee said she amassed quite a collection of things that overflowed [&#8230;]</p>
 <p>The post <a rel="nofollow" href="https://theoccidentalnews.com/community/2023/11/08/pattyes-closet-ii-is-a-treasure-trove-in-the-vintage-world/2910442">Pattye&#8217;s Closet II is a treasure trove in the vintage world</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>